sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## Feb 1st, 2018: Attending background music

+I selected a sample of the original Tanks! music soundtrack and processed it through Ableton Live and with some audio effects available on Unity (reverb and LPF).
+We still hear a bit of the previous melody but it is a lot more airy due to the delays.

+Here is the order of the games.
+1. The infinite (zoom)
+2. The void
+3. The mother
+4. The traffic
+5. The God

+I want to begin with this cool hack of the infinite zoom to set the table to what is coming next.
+This series of games will let the player discover the spiritual life of a tanks, starting off with its inner side.
+Then the player steps into the tanks everyday life, where exists only sex and loneliness.
+In a play of perspective, the middle chapter reveals the origin of every tanks, its mother.
+Following, another glimpse at inner world of tanks, this time, stuck in traffic.
+And finally the series ends with the player being both, the camera and God.
+They are now God, therefore they can stop playing whenever they want.

+I'm still hesitating in showing up the title of each little game.
+It might be too obvious what the game is about then or very confusing without the titles.

 ## Jan 31th, 2018: Touch up before adding sound and gathering them

 Prototype 1: High highway --> I removed the second highway to simplify the visual.